 We already have open availability of judgments/orders for High Courts and Supreme Courts but not for the lower courts.
 If even lower court judgments are made available online, then all litigants may get them through their login without any hard work or bribing.
 Currently getting any document from courts is also a painful process for us and is designed to extort poor people like us.

 Today, your judiciary is not for us.
 Justice is for the rich and powerful who can bring expensive lawyers, lawyer teams, buy media, create social media hype or gather a lot of people to demand my death sentence.

 If we poor dare to hire some of these expensive lawyers by selling off all our assets, the same lawyers who perform well for the rich and powerful and do magic to give justice to them, in turn openly cheat us with no apparent remorse or punishment.
 Don’t tell me about the complex process of complaining to Bar Council; most of us can’t afford to do that as repercussion may also be huge for us.
 When almost every lawyer we find tries to extort us, who do we trust?
 Under these circumstances, if we lose our faith in the legal system, is that too much of a reaction?

 Reference to a pictorial representation of future judicial processes – here

 Now, who is responsible to ensure that lawyers give their best services to all their customers and bring value for money?
 Who will ensure that errant lawyers are punished by the system?
 I know, it is probably too much to expect at this point, so I have a simple process in mind.
 Why not each court put up a list of their empaneled lawyers on their website and litigants rate each lawyer with objective comments?
-That may act as performance appraisal for the lawyers as well and will bring some sort of reliability in their services.
+That may act as a performance appraisal for the lawyers as well and will bring some sort of reliability in their services.
 This can also be authenticated by giving access to rating and writing comments exclusively to those logging in from their litigant IDs.